Gene Kelly: 1946–1952: MGM

-1953–1957: The decline of the Hollywood musical
+1953–1957: Decline of Hollywood musicals

 At the peak of his creative powers, Kelly made what in retrospect some see as a career mistake.
 In December 1951, he signed a contract with MGM that sent him to Europe for 19 months to use MGM funds frozen in Europe to make three pictures while personally benefiting from tax exemptions.
 Invitation to the Dance, a pet project of Kelly's to bring modern ballet to mainstream film audiences.
 It was beset with delays and technical problems, and flopped when finally released in 1956.

 When Kelly returned to Hollywood in 1953, the film musical was beginning to feel the pressures from television, and MGM cut the budget for his next picture Brigadoon (1954), with Cyd Charisse, forcing him to make the film on studio backlots instead of on location in Scotland.
 This year also had him appear as a guest star with his brother Fred in the "I Love to Go Swimmin' with Wimmen" routine in Deep in My Heart (1954).

 MGM's refusal to lend him out for Guys and Dolls and Pal Joey put further strains on his relationship with the studio.
 He negotiated an exit to his contract that involved making three further pictures for MGM.
 The first of these, It's Always Fair Weather (1955), co-directed with Donen, was a musical satire on television and advertising, and includes his roller-skate dance routine to I Like Myself, and a dance trio with Michael Kidd and Dan Dailey that Kelly used to experiment with the widescreen possibilities of Cinemascope.

-MGM had lost faith in Kelly's box-office appeal, and as a result It's Always Fair Weather premiered at 17 drive-in theatres around the Los Angeles metroplex.
-Next followed Kelly's last musical film for MGM, Les Girls (1957), in which he joined a trio of leading ladies, Mitzi Gaynor, Kay Kendall, and Taina Elg.
-The third picture he completed was a co-production between MGM and himself, a cheapie B-film, The Happy Road (1957), set in his beloved France, his first foray in a new role as producer-director-actor.
+MGM had lost faith in Kelly's box-office appeal, and as a result It's Always Fair Weather premiered at 17 drive-in theaters around the Los Angeles metroplex.
+Next followed Kelly's last musical film for MGM, Les Girls (1957), in which he joined Mitzi Gaynor, Kay Kendall, and Taina Elg.
+The third picture he completed was a co-production between MGM and himself, a B-film, The Happy Road (1957), set in his beloved France, his first foray in a new role as producer-director-actor.
 After leaving MGM, Kelly returned to stage work.